Driving and Community Mobility Laboratory

 General Laboratory Description

-Dr. Barco is dual-certified in driving rehabilitation and directs the Driving and Community Mobility Laboratory, in which students are actively incorporated into both clinical and research experiences.
+Dr. Barco directs the Driving and Community Mobility Laboratory and is certified in assessment and provision of driving rehabilitation.
 This clinic functions as part of community practice and evaluates individuals who have various medical conditions (such as diabetes, dementia, Parkinson’s disease, stroke, amputations, visual disorders) and has a large history of grant funding to study fitness to drive.
 All clients must have a medical referral to receive a comprehensive driving evaluation – which includes a clinical assessment and an on-road assessment.
 Driving is an IADL that is highly important to individuals faced with medical conditions which could impact driving safety, and occupational therapists have an important role in providing guidance to clients, care partners, and physicians in determining how, when, and if a client is safe to drive.

 General Description of Student Activities